CiscoTestAutomation/getting-started/source/quickstart/quickstartintro.rst

 Quick start guide
 =============================
-This topic will get you up and running quickly.
-It provides the following information:
+This topic will get you up and running quickly, and includes the following information:

 * Tips on how to use the |library|
 * Real-life scenarios